chat As Benny Dayal conquers newer spaces with his music, he feels it is organic partnerships that have taken him so far

 When it comes to his film career, the name dear to him is Rahman’s.
 “If I am anything today it is because of Rahman.
 He is God’s miracle to me.”
 Benny came in as a chorus singer and his ability to sing in Arabic had him picked out of the choral team.
 What he treasures is the stage performances with Rahman.
 “When the world gets to see you, your responsibility as a performer rises.
 I watch those performances and realise I have to be that every time I am on stage.”

 Benny is among the handful of singers who has successfully made the move from Chennai to Mumbai.
 Benny says he made it in Mumbai for he dared to make the first move.
 “I approached them for work,” he is candid.
 ‘Pappu Can’t Dance…’ had made his voice familiar in Mumbai and composers like Salim-Suleiman looked to tap the other possibilities of his voice.
 “They looked into what else I could do.
 They liked my R&B skills.
 Pritam tried something else with ‘Daaru Desi’ ( Cocktail ).
-My idea of music is collaboration.
-As Salim-Suleiman say music is all about people.”
+My idea of music is collabortation.
+As Salim-Suleiman says music is all about people.”

 If films and live performances are already splitting Benny’s time, of late there is a new claimant to it — his band Funktuation.
 A motley crowd with his long-time friends and musicians he picked up from competitions, Funktuation is where Benny, the singer, lets himself go.
 “We formed in 2011.
 There would be material I want to improvise on.
 A sound may not be over and one realises it can be a journey into a concert.”
 His improvisations and shows on music channels have invited appreciation, says Benny.
 “The improvisations done to ‘Badtameez Dil’ and even ‘Omanapenne’ won a lot of appreciation,” he adds.
 Benny and the band hope to cut an album soon.
 “The band keeps me grounded.
-I might be the artiste, but when people praise my bass player, drummer or percussionist, that gives me the greatest joy.
+I might be the artist, but when people praise my bass player, drummer or percussionist, that gives me the greatest joy.
 All of us have R&B, Blues, Jazz, Latin, Rock or Gospel background”

 Continued from page 1